jest-community/eslint-plugin-jest/docs/rules/valid-title.md

 **titleMustBeString**

-Titles should always be a string literal or expression.
+Titles for test blocks should always be a string literal or expression.

+This is also applied to describe blocks by default, but can be turned off via the `ignoreTypeOfDescribeName` option:

 Examples of **incorrect** code for this rule: